2011–2017 California drought: Long-term mitigation

 Voters' approval of the Proposition 1 water bond in 2014 has been interpreted as an eagerness to add flexibility to California's water system.
-The 2014 Proposition 1 allocated almost 8 million dollars towards various projects related to the conservation and quality of California’s water.
-The money was supposed to be divided into various categories to distribute the improvement of the state’s entire water system.
+The 2014 Proposition 1 allocated almost 8 million dollars towards various projects related to the conservation and quality of California's water.
+The money was supposed to be divided into various categories to distribute the improvement of the state's entire water system.
 Four years after this passed, only about 80 percent of the budget has been spent on the improvements laid out in the bill.

 In early 2016, Los Angeles County began a proactive cloud-seeding program.
 Cloud-seeding is the process of emitting specific chemicals into the sky usually from the ground or a plane.
 This is supposed to create an environment with increased rainfall given certain prerequisite weather conditions.
 Even though many Americans find this process to be almost superstitious, there is science to support its legitimacy.
 However, rainfall studies have shown rainfall to improve by around 5 to 15 percent in optimal weather conditions.
 The issue at hand is whether or not the cost of the operation is worth it with the amount of improvement and the reliability.

+As of June 2023, California's Department of Water Resources (DWR) has awarded over $70 million in an attempt to mitigate and help with local drought impacts as well as $217 million awarded to 44 projects that aim to help strengthen and prepare communities to be more resilient and prepared for the impacts of long term drought.